Frequently Asked Questions

-How does the City select the streets that will be plowed or treated during a storm?
+How does the City select the streets that will be treated with salt or plowed during a storm?

-When it snows, SDOT crews maintain a network of pre-selected key routes for emergency vehicles, public transportation and most street traffic.
-Our equipment is busy 24-hours a day clearing 1,100 lane miles of major arterial streets.
-We do not plow residential streets.
+When it snows, Seattle Department of Transportation (SDOT) crews maintain a network of pre-selected key routes that provide reasonable access to most city areas and are key routes for regional transit.
+SDOT equipment is busy 24-hours a day clearing major arterial streets.
+SDOT does not plow nonarterial streets.

 How is the snow plowing performed?